danieloverbeck/danieloverbeck.github.io/README.md

   (with Johannes Gallé, Rodrigo Oliveira, Nadine Riedel and Edson Severnini)<br />
   <b> <i> UNU-WIDER grant (USD 10,000) </i> </b> </summary>

-This paper provides the first comprehensive analysis of how firms in emerging economies respond to carbon taxation, leveraging detailed administrative data from South Africa – a potential trailblazer for other developing countries with limited state capacity amid the growing global push for carbon pricing.
-We examine the dynamic impacts of the carbon tax on firm-level outcomes – such as profits, sales, capital, and labor inputs – across manufac- turing and mining firms, which are key sectors in the context of the carbon tax.
-Contrary to concerns that carbon taxes may hinder economic growth or reduce employment, our findings show no evidence of negative average impacts on firm performance or jobs.
-However, this overall result masks significant heterogeneity in the tax’s effects across sectors, driven by the sector-specific design elements of the South African carbon tax.
-Firms expecting higher effective tax rates may have intensified their use of emission-intensive machinery and depre- ciated capital in anticipation of the tax.
-This behavior appears to stem from firms resolving regulatory uncertainty or seeking to recover costs from stranded assets.
+This paper provides the first comprehensive evidence on how firms in emerging economies respond to carbon taxation.
+Using detailed administrative data, we study the announcement and implementation of South Africa’s 2019 carbon tax—a potential trailblazer for other developing countries with limited state capacity amid the global expansion of carbon pricing.
+Contrary to concerns that carbon taxes might hinder growth or employment, we find no negative effects on firm performance or jobs.
+Firms facing higher effective tax rates increased activity following the tax’s announcement, four years before implementation, likely reflecting the resolution of regulatory uncertainty and efforts to mitigate stranded asset costs.
+While we find no measurable reduction in emissions — likely due to this anticipatory behavior—our results suggest that carbon taxation can be implemented without harming economic outcomes, even in the short term and in low- and middle-income settings.

 </details>
-<a href="https://www.wider.unu.edu/publication/carbon-taxation-and-firm-behaviour-emerging-economies" target="_blank">[UNU_WIDER Working Paper] </a>
+<a href="https://www.nber.org/papers/w34406" target="_blank">[NBER Working Paper] </a>

    <details>
   <summary markdown="span"><font color="blue">Taxing FDI in a developing economy: the case of informality</font>